 CII isn’t a panacea.
 You need to use it on pages surrounding conversion funnels, such as Product Description Pages.
 And you will eventually need to do a statistical analysis to conclude that for your site, CII really is correlated with improved conversions – including acquisition.

-But in a world where there is no better statistical measure of interest, this metric can be a game-changer for your digital marketing.
+In a world where there is no better statistical measure of interest, CII and Adobe’s Content Interest can be a game-changer for your digital marketing.